eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

         string message;
     };

-In the *Client* we need to create an equivalent c type with its serialization/deserialization code.
+In the *Client* we need to create an equivalent C type with its serialization/deserialization code.
 This is done automatically by :ref:`micrortpsgen_label`: ::

     $ micrortpsgen -write-access-profile HelloWorld.idl